How to Make Beautiful Winter Mantel Decor

 Step One:

-The first step for any space I want to restyle is to clear it completely.
+The first thing I do for any space I want to restyle is to clear it completely.
 Think of it as a blank canvas to create your art!
 Plus, it always feels good to give everything a good dusting, scrubbing, and cleaning between seasons!
+I worked on this last week in our home and it felt so good!

-Once the space is completely clear (and cleaned!), I start with my largest items and begin by placing those on the mantel.
+Once the space is completely clear (and cleaned!), I start with my largest items and begin by placing those on the mantel at different heights.

-Layered with candles, mirrors are a great way to reflect the light and double the magic!
+Layered with candles, mirrors are a great way to reflect the light and double the magic of your winter mantel decor!
 I use these battery-operated taper candles all throughout our home during the fall and winter.
-The remote plus a timer makes them so convenient.
+The remote control plus a timer makes them so convenient.
 At the same time, they look so realistic with the wax finish and flickering flame.
-They can really help your room feel even more cozy during the winter months.
+They can really help your room feel even more cozy during the cold winter months.

 Step Two for Mantel Decor: Edit!

-As I started adding the next layer, using the vintage clock face frame, I realized it wasn’t all going to fit.
+As I started adding the next layer on my winter mantel decor, using the vintage clock face frame, I realized it wasn’t all going to fit.
 I removed the second frame and love how now it all fills the space but isn’t too cluttered.
+It has the perfect vintage vibe without feeling too jumbled.

 Step Three for Winter Mantle Decor: Add complementary accessories